Grant & Cindy Geelan - Co-Owners, Autohaus Hamilton

 Anthony Raymond - Sales Manager

-Anthony is in his 3rd decade with Porsche.
+Anthony is at the end of his 3rd decade with Porsche.
 He moved from the UK and began working Scuderia Veloce ( now Porsche Willoughby ) in 1992, where he delivered more than 1,000 cars over the next 15 years.
 Then moved to the Middle East and ran Porsche Centre Bahrain.
 Through the years Anthony has competed in countless track races and Historic rallies and has won the National Formula Ford championship in Bahrain.
-Anthony began his Porsche partnership with Autohaus Hamilton in January last year as Sales manager, alongside Scott.

 Andrew started his career in 1977 with Alec Mildren where he worked on SAAB and Alfa Romeo as an apprentice.
 Through the nineties Andrew had his own business and in 2000 he moved over to the U.S. for 10 years.
 Returning to Australia in 2010 he relocated to Brisbane and spent 7 years working on VW and Porsche product.
 Andrew joins us with a wealth of knowledge, experience and of course a passion for all things Porsche.